glaucopater/rlieh/readme.md

-Abstract of the Rlieh Project
+# Abstract of the Rlieh Project

-===
-The New Homepage with interactive Menu
+A new Homepage with "interactive" menu

 ![demo](prototype/raster_1024.jpg)